PREPARING TO COMPETE

 • Some teams have found it useful to decide in advance which members will lead the work on various aspects of the submission.

 • Establish a tentative schedule for competition day.
-For example, consider the approximate amount of time you will spend on reading the case, conducting research, preparing your submission, and checking it before uploading.
+For example, consider the approximate amount of time you will spend on reading the case, conducting research, preparing your submission, and editing it before uploading.

 • Above all, respect each other.
 Listen to each other.
 Appreciate each other.
 Enjoy working together as a team.